ahmetugsuz/Finland_Bus_Routes/README.md

 This project provides a service to consume telemetry from the MQTT server mqtt.hsl.fi, store the telemetry, and make it searchable through an API.
-The API is accessible through HTTP and provides information about the location and next stop of buses in Finland.
+The API is accessible through HTTP and provides information about the location, next stop of the buses in Finland and more.

 ## Features